keweili/feappv/README.md

 10. If you have coded some user subroutines, you should remove the default dummy files under `feappv41/user` and add your own subroutines to a new folder or the same folder `feappv41/user`.

-11. Right-click the Solution name ''FEAPpv41'' we created in Step 1 and select Properties
+11. Right-click the Solution name "FEAPpv41" we created in Step 1 and select "Properties"
     a.
 In the left column, select "Project Dependencies" under "Common Properties" .
     b.
 In the project list in the right column, select the *feappv* project we created in Step 1 if it is not selected.
     c.
 In the "Depends on" window underneath, check the project *lib41* to indicate that the project *feappv* depends on project *lib41*.